menu

 Real Estate Prices & Overview

-The average rental price in Jackson Heights Southwest is currently $3,301, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 61.8% of the neighborhoods in New York.
+The average rental price in Jackson Heights Southwest is currently $3,223, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 41.6% of New York neighborhoods.

 Jackson Heights Southwest is a densely urban neighborhood (based on population density) located in Queens, New York.

-Jackson Heights Southwest real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Jackson Heights Southwest real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Jackson Heights Southwest neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics